Procedures for Faculty Maternity Leave

 1. Read the Faculty Maternity Leave Policy in the Faculty Benefits Handbook.

 2. Determine the semester in which you are eligible for leave.
-If your due date falls within a fall or winter semester, you are eligible for leave during that semester.
+If your due date falls within a fall or spring semester, you are eligible for leave during that semester.
 If your due date falls within one month prior to the start of a semester, you are eligible for leave during that semester immediately following your due date.
 This maternity leave policy does not apply to your non-contractual time, and leave time may not be saved and used later.

 3. Determine what length of leave you wish to take.
 Since teaching is generally a 16-week commitment, a maternity leave is usually taken for the full semester; however, if you wish to take less than a full semester of leave, team-taught courses, on-line course instruction, or a reduced teaching load, as agreed upon by you and your department chair, are other possibilities.